AztecProtocol/engineering-designs/docs/building-in-chunks/circuits.md

 ### Slots and timestamps

 We keep the current definition of L2 slot as the timestamp range reserved for a given proposer, which means that now a single L2 slot can have multiple chunks (blocks).
-All chunks within a given checkpoint will have the same timestamp.
+All chunks within a given checkpoint have a timestamp within that range, chosen by the proposer.
+Attestors should only attest to proposals with a timestamp within the time of the previous chunk (or slot start for the first chunk in the checkpoint) and the current time.

 ### Blob layout